voxgibson/webmgeneral/README.md

 If you want to run the program from source in Windows it requires Python 3, ffmpeg.exe and ffprobe.exe

-The ffmpeg and ffprobe exe's need to be in the same folder as the the program.
+The ffmpeg and ffprobe exe's need to be in the same folder as webmgeneral.py

 Link to Python 3 download: https://www.python.org/downloads